 Since most people do not engage in macro, micro, calorie, and other nutrient counting, how would they know if they are indeed eating enough fiber!

 Let’s explore some of the signs your body is trying to tell you when you lack sufficient fiber in your diet.

 Fiber greatly supports regular bowel movements by bulking up stool, improving motility (promoting movement down the digestive tract), and promoting laxation and lubrication through its gel-forming properties.
 (4)

 If you experience frequent constipation, try adding more fiber – that is, more vegetables, fruits, legumes, and grains – in your diet for improved regularity.

-Plus, the high fiber content of carrots will not only fill you up (high volume), it will also slow the sugar influx into your bloodstream, keeping your blood sugar level stable along with your appetite.
+Plus, eating high-fiber foods makes you full quickly and slows the release of sugar into your bloodstream, thus keeping your blood sugar level stable along with your appetite.